 Agents

-Connect table to AI clients with MCP
+Connect table to your AI client with MCP

 What MCP does